havardh/workflow/packages/workflow-app-tmux/Readme.md

 ## Demo

-Note you will need to run `rollup -c` from the root before executing the example.
+Note you will need to run `yarn build` from the root before executing the example.

 Try it with: `yarn TmuxExample`